acon2345/Payment-Funnel-Analysis-for-Saas-Company/README.md

 This analysis examines and identifies pain points within the online payment process and supply actionable recommendations to improve the converstion rate of successful payments.
 Using SQL and a data science notebook to build a payment funnel analysis, I recommend the following be implemented to achieve the desired conversion rate:

-1. 3rd party collaboration to indentify and devise a plan to resolve pain points
+1. Collaboration with the Payment Processing Vendor to indentify and devise a plan to resolve pain points
 2. Reminder emails/texts/notifications to complete payment process
 3. Utilizing technology to combat user error in payment method process